airlift/aircompressor/README.md

 assures that the stream has not been corrupted in transit or by a bad Snappy implementation.
-Finally, like gzip, compressed Snappy files can be concatenated together without issue, since the input stream will ignore a Snappy file header in the middle of a stream.
+Finally, like gzip, compressed Snappy files can be concatenated together without issue, since the input stream will ignore a Snappy stream header in the middle of a stream.
 This makes combining files in Hadoop and S3 trivial.

 The the SnappyOutputStream javadocs contain formal definition of the stream